Short Story

 I’ll never forget that one Christmas when I got a remote control airplane; I think Uncle Bobby spent more time playing with that damn thing than I did.
 He was happy as a pig in slop the day he found a used one at the church tag sale.
 He’d tinker with that thing every chance he could, making it fly higher and faster.
 He’d inevitably forget to include a piece or two which he’d just toss into that catch-all drum of his.

 So one day out of nowhere right in the middle of dinner Uncle Bobby announced he had his mind set on building a rocket ship.
-Well, I think it came as a shock to everyone but me and they all laughed it off as him just joking around as usual.
+Well, I think everyone thought it was an asinine idea except me and they all laughed it off as him just joking around as usual.
 But I knew Uncle Bobby better than anyone and he was dead serious.
 He told me he was gonna use all the bits and pieces and spare parts he’d collected over the years.
 And what he didn’t have, he’d scavenge for in dumpsters, rubbish piles outside people’s houses or the garbage bins behind Home Depot.
 Those places were like a magical treasure trove for Uncle Bobby and he always came home with something.
 “You never know when this might come in handy” he’d declare, proudly showing me a discarded catalytic converter or a manual typewriter.

 Well, true to his word Uncle Bobby started construction on his rocket ship the morning of April 1st and the neighbors howled that it was the perfect April Fool’s Day joke ever.
 But it wasn’t no joke to Uncle Bobby and he worked on that craft every day.
 He pitched a tent in the backyard, rolled out that giant ten-gallon drum and went at it like a man possessed.
 And I was his helper; my special assignment was to find him a really good helmet and a cooler which I filled with Hawaiian Punch, bologna sandwiches and Twinkies.